The partnership with parents/carers plays a key role in enabling children and young people with SEND to achieve their full potential.

 Helpline: 0191 5873541

-When a child/young person is identified as SEND, teachers/SENDCO and Support Staff will work with them to identify the support needed to meet agreed outcomes.
+When a child/young person is identified as SEND, teachers/SEND executive staff and Support Staff will work with them to identify the support needed to meet agreed outcomes.
 The provision is planned, and interventions are allocated to individual needs.
-Students, parents/carers are encouraged to take an active role in setting their outcomes by discussing them with the SENDCO.
+Students, parents/carers are encouraged to take an active role in setting their outcomes by discussing them with the SEND team.
 Students are actively encouraged to contribute their views regarding their needs, how to best help them and the progress they have made.
 Students are encouraged to attend any review meetings held for them.
 They also have regular mentoring sessions with tutors in Time4Success to discuss their progress.